 1: PLANNING & FEASIBILITY

 A group of neighbors explores whether and how a GBD could work for their neighborhood.
 They conduct outreach through stakeholder meetings, community events, pre-survey, and canvassing.
-The feasibility survey (coming Sept 1) is a particularly important tool for collecting feedback and developing an understanding of the neighborhood’s interests, priorities, and willingness to support a GBD.
+The feasibility survey is a particularly important tool for collecting feedback and developing an understanding of the neighborhood’s interests, priorities, and willingness to support a GBD.
 Results from this survey will help determine if and where there is enough property owner support for the district formation effort to proceed to the next step.
+The Mission Dolores GBD survey was circulated and responses were collected over an eight-week period in Fall 2018, between September 11 - November 13.
+A total of 612 usable responses were received.

 2: FORMATION DOCUMENTS